pawardipawesh/Spelling_Suggester/README.md

 **Approach**

-Here I have tried to use word level information that charcter embeddings provide to come up with words those are closer to input word.
+Here, I have tried to use word level information that charcter embeddings provide to come up with words which are closer to input word. chars2vec project [chars2vec project](https://github.com/IntuitionEngineeringTeam/chars2vec) has trained LSTM based architecture on the pair of similar and non-similar words with objective of having proximal vectors for similar words.
+Hence I have used it to encode words with these pretrained character embeddings.
-Intution behind using chacter embedding to encode word is misspelled word will be more closer to its actual possible corrections as character embeddings encode word level information such as charcter used, order in which they occur.
-I have used pretrained chacter embeddings from [chars2vec project](https://github.com/IntuitionEngineeringTeam/chars2vec) and used pretrained model which encode word in 300 dimensional vector.

 **Algorithm**